vtex-apps/reviews-and-ratings/docs/README.md

 # Reviews and Ratings

-Reviews & Ratings is a VTEX IO native solution that allows customers to submit reviews and ratings for products and see them while navigating the store.
+**Reviews & Ratings** allows customers to submit reviews and ratings for products and see them while navigating the store.

 ![reviews-and-ratings-app](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-reviews-and-ratings-0.png)